Nelson leads Isles to 4th straight win, 3-1 over Blackhawks

 Rookie Arvid Soderblom stopped 28 of 30 shots after Stalock exited, but the Blackhawks generated few chances against tight-checking New York as they dropped their fourth straight (0-2-2).

 Nelson has four goals in three games after not scoring in his first seven.
-Sorokin has blocked 97 of the last 100 shots he’s faced over three games.
+Sorokin has blocked 97 of the last 100 shots he’s faced over three games, but credits his teammates.

+”It’s good for the goalie when the whole team helps you and can stop the puck with their bodies,” Sorokin said.

 Stalock stopped Cizikas’ backhander as the forward cut in off right wing.
 Cizikas didn’t slow down, colliding hard with Stalock and propelling him into the post.